sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 Each set covers different aspects of the C++ language — from parameter passing to STL containers and lambda functions — all applied to bounding boxes, detections, and tracking tasks.

 ---
+## 🔧 Future Plan

+I will continue expanding this collection with additional C++ concepts.
+Planned topics for future include:

+- **Object Detection, Tracking and Image Segmentation Simulation for a single class in C++.**
+- **ONNX Runtime (ORT) Concepts for inference integration.**
+- **Templates for generic programming in object detection tasks.**
+- **Eigen C++ Template Library for advanced matrix and linear algebra operations.**
+- **Enums for managing object states and categories.**

+This is an ongoing process, and more exercises and code details will be added step by step in each file.**

+---

 ## 🔧 Prerequisites